RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 ## Visual inspection of first mainboard

+There are two things which the visual inspection of the mainboard reveals:

+- There are some blue paint/marker residue on the left-hand side of the mainboard.
+I am not really sure what this is, but I guess it can be related to assembly quality assurance.
+- The 10 uF [35V] electrolytic SMD capacitor has leaked all over the right hand side of the mainboard

+Below are some pictures of the mainboard before refurbishment.

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm